Socialising your Puppy

 How to train and socialise your puppy in the best way possible…

-I have recently bought a puppy in lockdown.
+I have recently bought a puppy.
 He is a wonderful new addition to the family and he is generally very well behaved.
-I want him to continue in this way as he grows older but worry about his socialising requirements in this current climate.
-Could you let me know in general what you would advise?
+I want him to continue in this way as he grows older.
+Could you let me know what you would advise for the best?

 You are right to want to give your puppy the best possible start to training and socialising in order to continue to enjoy him.
 Always remember to be calm and consistent with a puppy.
 Repetition pays off!